48klocs/Percolator/readme.md

 Open that CSV file up and paste the text  in to the textarea, then ask it nicely to find you some community-blessed gear.
 It probably will!
 Like, I really hope it will.

-By default, it uses my inventory, which tickles me.
-But probl
+By default, it uses my inventory, which I admit is less useful for you than for me.

 [It's time for the percolator.](https://www.youtube.com/watch?v=_UlhLd76IzQ)